kebaldwi/DNAC-TEMPLATES/LABS/LAB10-Wireless-Automation/module1-pnpdiscovery.md

 8. Click *Assign* to assign the device to the site.
 9. At this point the Wireless Controller will show as assigned to the site `Floor 1`

+### Step 3 - ***Provision Controller to Managed State***
+It is important to have the settings and telemetry set up prior to completing this.
+Initially we do not need any SSID set up, but for us to further manage the Wireless Controller, and to start receiving telemetry and to be able to push updates a managed state is first required.

+1. Navigate to the Inventory through the menu.
+Select `Provision>Network Devices>Inventory`
+2. Select the Wireless Controller from the inventory.
+3. Click the *Actions>Provision>Provision Device* from the actions menu.
+4. Within the workflow

 ## Summary